ItsNesh/operating-systems/week_11/20251103_week_11_COMBINED.md

 *Student Question*: "How often should we run garbage collection?"
 *Instructor Response*: "It's counterintuitive—frequently changing files need *less* frequent garbage collection.
 Infrequently changing files benefit from more frequent collection."

+###### Garbage Collection Policies in Practice
+- Maintain a reserve of clean segments (e.g., 10–20% of disk); trigger GC before falling below the reserve.
+- Focus on **cold** segments with old data to reclaim space efficiently; skip **hot** segments that are likely to change again soon.
+- Run cleaning in the background when the disk is idle to hide the cost from foreground workloads.

+> 📉 **Objective**: Keep write amplification low by cleaning segments that already have little live data.

 ---